-Ongoing Funding
+Current and Ongoing Funding

-Following the expiration of the Metro Matters Funding Agreement in 2010, the Authority and the Participating Jurisdictions entered into the Capital Funding Agreement, which requires the Authority to adopt a six-year capital program each year (each a "Capital Improvement Program").
+Following the expiration of the Metro Matters Funding Agreement in 2010, the Authority and the District of Columbia, the State of Maryland (with WSTD acting for Maryland jurisdictions) and the Participating Jurisdictions located in the Commonwealth entered into the Capital Funding Agreement, which requires the Authority to adopt a six-year capital program each year (each a "Capital Improvement Program").
 For more information on the most recently approved Capital Improvement Program, see "CERTAIN AUTHORITY FINANCIAL INFORMATION - Capital Improvement Program" herein.

-The Capital Funding Agreement requires each Participating Jurisdiction "to use all reasonable efforts . . . and to pursue all legally available means to secure the necessary and appropriate budget, legislative, and appropriations actions in order to obtain funding in the full amount" of its obligations thereunder.
+The Capital Funding Agreement requires each Participating Jurisdiction "to use all reasonable efforts and to pursue all legally available means to secure the necessary and appropriate budget, legislative, and appropriations actions in order to obtain funding in the full amount" of its obligations thereunder.
 In accordance with the Capital Funding Agreement, each Participating Jurisdiction is responsible for a portion of the cost of each Capital Improvement Program, determined using allocation formulas recalculated every three years based upon the Authority's then-current approved operating budget.
-The most recent recalculation (which allocated jurisdictional capital contributions through Fiscal Year 2018) occurred prior to the adoption of the Approved Fiscal Year 2018 Budget.
+The most recent recalculation (which allocated jurisdictional capital contributions through Fiscal Year 2019) occurred prior to the adoption of the Approved Fiscal Year 2019 Budget.
 Notwithstanding these allocation formulae, the Capital Funding Agreement requires each Participating Jurisdiction's Capital Contribution to be no less than its annual share of any matching funds required for federal grants.

-For the District of Columbia, Maryland, and Virginia, the percentage of such Participating Jurisdiction's Capital Contribution for Fiscal Year 2018 is projected to be approximately 37%, 36%, and 27%, respectively.
-For more information on the percentages of each Participating Jurisdiction's Capital Contribution, including a further breakdown of such contributions for jurisdictions within Maryland and Virginia, see Table 6 herein.
+For the District of Columbia, Maryland, and Virginia, the percentage of such Participating Jurisdiction's Capital Contribution for Fiscal Year 2019 is projected to be approximately 37%, 36%, and 27%, respectively.
+For more information on the percentages of each Participating Jurisdiction's Capital

+Contribution, including a further breakdown of such contributions for jurisdictions within Maryland and Virginia, see Table 7 herein.